macerier/fontawesome-ie7/README.md

 fontawesome-ie7
 ===============

-javascript fix for fontawesome in ie7
+javascript fix for Font Awesome `Version 4.2.0` in older Internet Explorer as IE6 and IE7

 ## Use